tonioloewald/bindinator.js/docs/react.md

 Now, React does lots of clever stuff to avoid doing inefficient things like rebuilding DOM nodes unnecessarily.
-Still, it's interesting to turn on Chrome's "paint flashing" feature and see just what does get redrawn and when.
-The `<h3>` tag, for example, gets redrawn when a new item is created -- I'm not sure why that doesn't get optimized out.
+Still, it's interesting to turn on Chrome's _performance > rendering > paint flashing_ tool and see just what does get redrawn and when.
+The `<h3>` tag, for example, gets redrawn when a new item is created -- I'm not sure why that doesn't get optimized out…
 ```
             value={this.state.text}
           />